-The Michigan Public Sex Offender Registry is available via Internet pursuant to MCL 28.721 Et seg at http://www.mipsor.state.mi.us/.
-MI Sex Offender Registration Act.
+The Michigan Public Sex Offender Registry is available via Internet at www.mipsor.state.mi.us.

 Registry information provided under this section shall be used for the purposes of the administration of criminal justice, screening of current or prospective employees and students, volunteers or otherwise for the protection of the public in general and children in particular.
 Unlawful use of the information for purposes of intimidating or harassing another is prohibited and willful violation shall be punishable as a Class 1 misdemeanor.
 The Michigan Department of State Police is responsible for maintaining this registry.
 It should be noted that because SAU operates educational centers across the state of Michigan, in Ohio and internationally, the registry may list adult and graduate students enrolled at any of SAU's sites.